 Facebook Pledges $100 Million To Aid News Outlets Hit Hard By Pandemic

+Facebook says it's dedicating $100 million to prop up news organizations pummeled by the financial effects of the coronavirus pandemic.

-Funny story: Two weeks ago, Facebook announced that it would devote $1 million to aid local newsrooms in the U.S. and Canada covering the Coronavirus crisis.
+Just two weeks ago, the company announced it would devote $1 million to aid local newsrooms in the U.S. and Canada covering the crisis.
+It turns out, Facebook was already thinking about giving far more.

-I suggested to a corporate spokeswoman that far more would be needed to make any kind of meaningful difference.
-It turns out, Facebook was already thinking about what that might look like.

-On Monday morning, Facebook announced it is stepping into the breach by dedicating $100 million to prop up news organizations pummeled by the financial effects of the pandemic.
+Facebook will "try to ensure that the dollars keep flowing to those news organizations that are hardest hit in the moment that we so desperately need them," she said.

-NPR last week reported on the dire fresh peril posed to the local news business by the economic effects of the Coronavirus.
+NPR last week reported on the dire peril posed to the local news business by the economic effects of the coronavirus.
 Many in the industry have seen past philanthropic moves by Facebook — even on this scale — as a short-term fix from a long-term threat.

-The local news industry has already declined in no small part because digital giants have peeled away its readers and advertisers.
+The local news industry has already declined as digital giants have peeled away its readers and advertisers.
 Google and Facebook are among the leading actors (or offenders, depending on your point of view).
 During the pandemic, many remaining advertisers for newspapers and local sites are falling away.

 "I'm not looking for charity.
-I'm looking for a business model," David Chavern, president and CEO of the News Media Alliance, an industry trade group, told me last week, before Facebook's announcement was public.
+I'm looking for a business model," David Chavern, president and CEO of the News Media Alliance, an industry trade group, told NPR last week, before Facebook's announcement was public.
 "They haven't felt compelled to pay for news content because the law hasn't supported them being compelled to pay for it."

-Social media platforms such as Facebook and Google search are often main conduits for news sites and newspapers to reach readers digitally, though they typically share in little revenues from the digital giants.
+Platforms such as Facebook and Google are often main conduits for news sites and newspapers to reach readers digitally, though they typically share little in revenues from the digital giants.
 Chavern hopes to strike a deal to change that in a more consistent way.

-Brown said a quarter of the new Facebook money — $25 million — is to help smaller U.S. newsrooms cover Coronavirus.
+Brown said a quarter of the new Facebook money — $25 million — is to help smaller U.S. newsrooms cover the pandemic.
 Papers receiving grants so far are adding reporters, dropping paywalls, or acquiring new equipment for working remotely.
 The grants have typically been in the relatively low thousands of dollars.

 Facebook will pour another $75 million into ads in publications in the U.S. and other pandemic hot spots in Europe including Italy and Spain, in an effort to give a quick infusion of cash to news publications.
 As the crisis fades, Brown says, Facebook should focus on what happens next for the industry, in some ways echoing Chavern's concerns.

-"What we need... is Facebook to be a better partner to news for the long term, to [develop] those sustainable business models that keep news organizations in a place where they they're not trying to figure out, you know, what their future looks like," Brown says, adding, "If they have a future.
+"What we need ... is Facebook to be a better partner to news for the long term, to [develop] those sustainable business models that keep news organizations in a place where they they're not trying to figure out, you know, what their future looks like," Brown says.
+"If they have a future.
 There are a lot of existential questions facing this industry right now."

-Facebook has announced big price tag news initiatives in the past.
-Yet it has routed comparatively little to newsrooms given all the traffic and revenue it's diverted from them.
-An irony: News does not usually constitute a major part of Facebook's volume — except at times of great crisis and tumult, like the current moment, when it very much is.
+Facebook has announced news initiatives with big price tags the past.
+But it has routed comparatively little to newsrooms, given all the traffic and revenue it's diverted from them.
+An irony: News does not usually constitute a major part of Facebook's volume — except at times of great crisis and tumult, like the current moment.

-Note: Editor's note: Facebook is among NPR's sponsors.